 So what is a keyword?

-A keyword is the word or phrase that your target audience is searching for on Google.
+A keyword is a word or phrase that your target audience is searching for on Google.
 There may be several that apply to your piece of content, but there is usually one that sticks out.
 This special word will drive traffic at a narrower angle and a quicker pace to your unique page.
 Once you can identify the word(s) that your audience is searching for on Google, you can implement them into your content so Google can pick them up in its search engine.
 For example, if your piece of content is focused on how to become a marketing superstar, keywords that will rank highly for your audience could be B2B, paid ads, social media, or blogs.
 If you are writing a vegan-friendly recipe, your keywords may include healthy, easy, or dairy-free.

 If you need help building your topic cluster and keyword strategy, reach out to team of experts today and watch your site fly through the SERPs